Door

 3. when the Door is later rendered, it mounts its saved state unless you overwrite it by proxying a container with content, like ~>(door) <div>This content will overwrite whatever was stored in the Door</div>

-4. while mounted, later updates are synchronized to the browser DOM
+4. while mounted, later changes are synchronized to the browser DOM

 This means:

-• Update before mount stores content that will appear later
+• Inner before mount stores children that will appear later

-• Clear before mount stores an empty Door
+• Inner(ctx, nil) before mount stores an empty Door

-• Replace before mount stores replacement content instead of the original container
+• Static before mount stores static content instead of a live Door container

-• Delete before mount stores an absent state
+• Static(ctx, nil) before mount stores an absent state

 • Unmount removes the Door now but keeps its content for a later mount

-After a Door has been replaced, deleted or unmounted, later calls still update the Door's stored state.
-They do not automatically put that old Door back into the DOM, but they do affect what will happen if the Door is rendered again later.
+After a Door has been made static or unmounted, later calls still update the Door's stored state.
+They do not automatically put that Door back into the DOM, but they do affect what will happen if the Door is rendered again later.

 Use Cases

-• Use Update when the Door should stay in place and only its contents should change.
+• Use Inner when the Door should stay in place and only its contents should change.

-• Use Clear when the Door should stay alive but become empty.
+• Use Inner(ctx, nil) when the Door should stay alive but become empty.

 • Use Reload when you want to redraw the current content.